Gamora is a Marvel Comics character created by Jim Starlin, first showing up in Strange Tales #180 (dated June 1975).

 Gamora provides examples of:

 - Amazon Brigade: Her Graces during Annihilation.
 They split up afterward.
+But not before Nebula tried to turn them on Gamora.

 - Ambiguously Bi: Although she definitely had been involved with men like Richard Rider, Adam Warlock, and Tony Stark; she also has quite a few of moments with Angela:Intercom voice: Will you marry me?